JohnPaulIII/Weather-Forecast/README.md

 # Weather-Forecast
-A ruby app that displays a 7 day weather forecast based on your location
+A ruby app that displays a 7 day weather forecast based on your location.

 # Installation
 ### Clone the repository